RyanJudd96/frameworks_and_languages_module/technical_report.md

 </ul>
 ```

-These directives, along with others, provide a declarative way to handle various aspects of dynamic behavior in Vue.js applications.
-They contribute to the framework's ability to efficiently manage the DOM and keep it in sync with the application's state.
+These are only a few of the available directives, all of which offer a different way to affect the dynamic behavior of elements in the markup.
+These marker play a significant role in how the framework is able to manage the elements in the DOM.
+[10]

-(Explain the problem-this-is-solving/why/benefits/problems - 40ish words)

 ##### Documentation: